-) Starting on 1 January 2019 the Bank implemented the new standard IFRS 16 Leasing.
-The Bank decided to apply the modified retrospective approach to its lease contracts and did not restate comparative data.
-As a result of implementation, long-term rental costs were allocated to depreciation and interest expenses, while short-term rental costs were transferred to the line: Costs of short-term leasing and low-value assets leasing.
-The costs of buildings maintenance show the costs associated with the maintenance and administration of real estate and non-leasing elements, not included in the calculation of leasing liabilities, including VAT.
+^{)} Starting from 1 January 2019, the Group has implemented the new IFRS 16 Leasing standard.
+The Group applied a modified retrospective approach to its leasing contracts and did not transform comparative data.
+As a result of implementation, the costs of long-term rental were allocated to depreciation and interest costs, while the costs of short-term rental were moved to the line: Costs for short-term leasing and leasing of low-value assets.
+The costs of maintaining buildings present the costs associated with the maintenance and administration of real estate, as well as non-leasing elements not included in the calculation of the leasing liability, including VAT.